 Systematic Review of pharmacotherapies for methamphetamine dependence

-NCCRED’s clinical research team has published an extensive systematic review of drug treatments for methamphetamine dependence.
-This is a comprehensive clinical resource for Health Care Workers wanting to know more about pharmacotherapies for MA dependence.
-It contains a matrix for current clinical pharmaceutical treatments for methamphetamine use disorder.
+NCCRED’s clinical research team has published an extensive systematic review of drug treatments for methamphetamine dependence and for the treatment of methamphetamine withdrawal.
+These are comprehensive clinical resources for Health Care Workers wanting to know more about pharmacotherapies for MA dependence and withdrawal, including a matrix of outcomes and measures used in clinical research of treatments for methamphetamine use disorder.
 The matrix can be viewed on the NCCRED website.

 NCCRED has developed a clinical guide for primary health care professionals treating people who use methamphetamine.
 Read more.